 My children like their toys.
 They own a lot of them.
 We clean and declutter the stash regularly, but as soon as we clear the shelves, new gifts arrive from well-meaning relatives.

 We’ve learned to focus on the toys our kids truly love.
-The tried and true favorites remain in the toy room, while everything else makes its way to the consignment shop or donation center, but make no mistake about it, the shelves are not empty.
+Pay attention to the toys your children pull off the shelf every afternoon.
+Those tried and true favorites remain in the toy room, while everything else makes its way to the consignment shop or donation center, but make no mistake about it, the shelves are not empty.

 In this phase of life, with two small children, I cannot be a perfect minimalist.
 I don’t even want to be one.
 I simply want to enjoy living with less.